-Alumina is also commonly known as aluminium oxide is a chemical compound primarily comprising of oxygen and aluminium molecules.
-It is a colourless crystalline substance that is found naturally in a variety of forms namely sapphire and ruby which is usually formed from corundum.
+Alumina, also commonly known as aluminium oxide, is a chemical compound primarily comprised of oxygen and aluminium molecules.
+It is a colourless crystalline substance that is found naturally in a variety of forms, namely sapphire and ruby, which are usually formed from corundum.
 The most common naturally occurring crystalline form of alumina or aluminium oxide is corundum.
 Interestingly, during special circumstances, corundum turns into sapphire and ruby gemstones.

-Alumina is also extracted from ores such as bauxite which is found in topsoil in certain tropical and subtropical regions.
+Alumina is also extracted from ores, such as bauxite, which is found in topsoil in certain tropical and subtropical regions.
 Extraction and refining of alumina are done using the Bayer process.
 Here, the bauxite ore is crushed and dissolved in a sodium hydroxide solution.
-While keeping the temperatures high, the bauxite is then converted into sodium aluminate and the impurities such as slag also known as red mud or Fe2O3 is filtered.
-As the Bayer liquor is cooled, Al(OH)3 precipitates, leaving the silicates in solution.
+While keeping the temperatures high, the bauxite is then converted into sodium aluminate, and the impurities, such as slag, also known as red mud or Fe2O3, are filtered.
+Once the Bayer liquor is cooled, Al(OH)3 precipitates, leaving the silicates in solution.

 Overview of Aluminum oxide

 |Solubility||Insoluble in all solvents|